 The study area, San José/Pampa de Perros' farmer community (1), is located at the lowland valley of Chancay-Lambayeque watershed, one of the four most important watersheds of Lambayeque.
+This prairie (pampa in spanish) includes Baldera, Colector and Gallito sectors, and owes its name to the amount of dogs (perros in spanish) that were on the surroundings, looking for waste and corpses brought by the treated waters' drain emitter of Chiclayo city.
 It has two differentiated areas: the coast and the mountain range.
 The first has a regulated irrigation of 98,000 hectares and its water is stored in the reservoir of Tinajones, (230,000,000 m3); rice and sugar cane are cultivated and they consume 89% of water resources, affecting small farmers such as the ones in San José.
 The other area is the mountain range, where subsistence agriculture depends on rainfall and its waters are poured to Tinajones, located at the coast.
 Here, 75% of its people are poor and its economy is supported on staple products, cattle ranching and temporary jobs at the coast.
 There is a coastal vision of the watershed management; the actors at the source of water (the farmers from the mountain range) are ignored.